From Decidability to Undecidability by Considering Regular Sets of Instances: Bounded and Corridor Tiling

 Howard Straubing gives in his article ``Tiling Problems'' \cite{StraubingTiling} a reduction from the complement of the halting problem to the problem of tiling an infinite plane.
 Therefore, he gives an algorithm ``that takes input $\langle M \rangle$ and produces the associated $\langle T, c\rangle$'' (where $c$ is the given corner tile in the unrestricted case of the problem).
 The tiles represent every possible transition of the Turing machine and are constructed in a way that correctly tiled rows correspond to configurations of the given Turing machine.
 The four colors of the tiles also ensure that two adjacent rows represent two consecutive configurations.
-Therefore, the infinite plane can only be tiled if and only if the Turing machine runs forever.\\
+Therefore, the infinite plane can only be tiled if and only if the Turing machine runs forever.

-Peter van Emde Boas \cite{van1997convenience} uses a similar construction to simulate Turing machines and shows that the {\sc Bounded Tiling} problem is NP-complete.
+Peter van Emde Boas \cite{van1997convenience} uses a similar construction to simulate Turing machines and shows that the {\sc Bounded Tiling} problem is \NP-complete.
 For a given nondeterministic Turing machine, the possible transitions and tape cell labelings are transformed into a set of tile types.
 The input word, padded with blank symbols, is encoded in the bottom edge coloring $b$ and a distinguished accepting configuration is encoded in the top edge coloring $t$.
 The left and right borders are colored with the fixed color \emph{white} which is a color only occurring on vertical edges and which do not represent any state or alphabet letter of the Turing machine.
 So, white can be seen as a neutral border color.
 Blank symbols are trailed to the input word to enlarge the size of the square field to the exact time bound of the Turing machine.
 The Turing machine is altered in a way that it accepts with one distinguished accepting configuration.
 The tile types are constructed in a way that this accepting configuration can be repeated over several adjacent rows.
+Therefore, the constructed edge colored square region can be correctly tiled matching the edge coloring if and only if the given Turing machine accepts the input word within its time bound.